Snapbrillia/quadraticvoting/src/README.md

 Project registration transactions (`Tx_p` for short) will be responsible of generating UTxOs at `G`, each carrying a `P` asset.

-To ensure uniqueness of a project UTxO, the token names of their `P` assetes are going to be one of the UTxOs that the project owner will be consuming during the registration.
+To ensure uniqueness of a project UTxO, the token names of their `P` assets are going to be one of the UTxOs that the project owner will be consuming during the registration.
 This allows the off-chain platform to robustly distinguish between available projects for donors, and relieves the `G` UTxO